ibm-cloud-docs/assistant/autolearn.md

     Choose an assistant that is live, meaning it is deployed in a production environment and is actively engaging with customers.

     An assistant is selected already if you are using the logs from a live assistant to get intent and intent user example recommendations.
 The assistant that you connect your skill to for getting recommendations is automatically used.
-Only one live assistant can be connected to a dialog skill at a time.
+While you can add one dialog skill to more than one assistant, you can only connect one live assistant to a dialog skill to use its logs as a data source.
 Both features must use log data from the same assistant.
 For more information about the recommendations features, see [Get help defining intents](/docs/assistant?topic=assistant-intent-recommendations).
       {: note}

     To change the assistant that is used as the source for observation, click **Change assistant**, choose an assistant, and then click **Save**.